 Brown scores 30, lifts Missouri over No. 15 Alabama 92-86

-COLUMBIA, Mo.
-(AP) Kobe Brown scored a career-high 30 points and added 13 rebounds as Missouri beat No. 15 Alabama 92-86 Saturday for its first win in three weeks.
+COLUMBIA, Mo. – Kobe Brown scored a career-high 30 points and added 13 rebounds as Missouri beat No. 15 Alabama 92-86 Saturday for its first win in three weeks.

 The Tigers (7-7, 1-1 Southeastern Conference) had been 0-2 with another game postponed because of COVID-19 issues since their last victory on Dec.
 18. They hadn’t played since Dec.
 29.